More information on our UK animal welfare

 All our fresh core brand turkey are reared in the UK and Ireland in houses with environmental enrichment that encourages expression of natural behaviours through providing straw bales, perching and pecking objects.
 Each Tesco turkey can be traced back to the farm it was reared on.

-Our fresh finest* Free Range Bronze turkeys are free to roam from dawn till dusk on ranges that are enriched with trees, hedges and shelters, or indoors where we have bales and pecking objects which are great for engaging their naturally curious nature.
+Our fresh Finest* Free Range Bronze turkeys are free to roam from dawn till dusk on ranges that are enriched with trees, hedges and shelters, or indoors where we have bales and pecking objects which are great for engaging their naturally curious nature.
 At Christmas time we sell organic turkeys, which come from farms that are audited by an organic farm accreditation bodies, including Soil Association or Organic Farmers and Growers.
 They are fed a certified organic diet and are a slower growing breed.

 All of our eggs, are produced to recognised farm assurance standards.
 We work with our global supply base to gather welfare outcome measurement data that ensures the welfare of the poultry in our supply chain is upheld and indeed enhanced.
 We work with our farmers and suppliers to continually drive improvement across the supply chain.
 Our dedicated farmers check every flock of birds at least twice a day, and their environment is constantly monitored to ensure their health, wellbeing and high animal welfare.
 Stocking densities are in line with legislative requirements.
-Our dedicated Agricultural Manager for Poultry and Eggs represents the industry and is involved in the Laying Hen Welfare Forum and the Beak Trimming Action Group in order to work with the industry to further understand the welfare issues around egg laying hens.
+Our dedicated Agricultural Manager for Poultry and Eggs is involved in the Laying Hen Welfare Forum and the Beak Trimming Action Group in order to work with the industry to further understand the welfare issues around egg laying hens.

 Our free range egg range hens are free to roam from dawn till dusk in grass leys where they can explore, forage for insects, dust bathe and carry out their natural behaviour.
 At night they sleep indoors, safe from the elements and predators with environmental enrichment such as bales, perching and cover crops.